Sign Up for a Free Account

 Overview

 Developmental language delays and language disorders are a relatively common developmental finding in children.
-A review of the current literature indicates a persistence of language delays in a percentage of children.
+A review of the literature indicates a persistence of language delays in a percentage of children.
 Language disorders may persist across the lifespan, and symptoms may change over time.
 The lack of consistency in the terminology and classification systems related to developmental language disorders impacts research and clinical practice.

 Key points